kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

 ### Naming

 The default metric names are prefixed to avoid collisions with other metrics.
-By default a namespace of `kube` and a subsystem based on your custom resource's GVK is used.
+By default a namespace of `kube` and a subsystem based on your custom resource's group+version+kind is used.
 You can override these with the namespace and subsystem fields.

 ```yaml